spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 If you find the zip archive doesn't contain all your plugin code, make sure that you've included each plugin sub-directory in the parent build.
-You can do so by editing the `settings.gradle` file and ensuring that each project is `included`.
-A sample is provided below:
+You can do that by editing the `settings.gradle` file and ensuring that each project is `included`.
+For example:

 ```gradle
 // file: my-plugin/settings.gradle